pombredanne/omg-monitor/README.md

 ## Input

-The input are response times gathered by [Pingdom].
+The inputs are response times gathered by [Pingdom].
 We use the [python-restful-pingdom] module to get the Pingdom data used to train the [NuPIC] model.
-The model is first trained with the last 5000 response times of the specified checks, after which it starts learning online, making a request per minute per check to Pingdom.
+The model is first trained with the last 1440 response times of the specified checks, after which it starts learning online, making a request per minute per check to Pingdom.

 ## Output

-The calculated anomaly score for each input (plus some information) is stored in a [Redis] server.
+NuPIC calculates an anomaly score and an anomaly likelihood for each input, which are stored with some input fields in a [Redis] server.
 The data stored in Redis are lists of strings of the form `"time,status,actual,predicted,anomaly,likelihood"` with keys of the form `"results:[CHECK_ID]"`.

 ## API